7sferry/Gatsbyan1.0/README.md

 # Gatsbyan1.0
 I decide to share my blog template as open source on github.
-Access the web preview at https://7sferry-gatsby-contentful-starters.netlify.app/ You also can access my blog at https://ferry.now.sh
+View the web preview at https://7sferry-gatsby-contentful-starters.netlify.app/ You also can view my blog at https://ferry.now.sh

 ![](https://github.com/7sferry/Gatsbyan1.0/blob/master/static/example.png?raw=true)